ClickCease

 Compensable Time Under California Law

-If your employer is requiring you to come in early to work so you can undergo COVID screening and asking you to wait in line for 20 to 60 minutes to be screened, it would appear that it’s a period when you are under your employer’s control, which would make that time compensable.
+If your employer requires you to come in early to work so you can undergo COVID screening and asks you to wait in line for 20 to 60 minutes to be screened, it would appear that this time is under your employer’s control, which would make it compensable.

 If you believe that your employer is shortchanging your wages, they are likely doing the same to your co-workers.
 In such cases, a class-action lawsuit may be a viable option.
 An experienced California wage and hour lawyer can answer your questions and make recommendations.